nickorlow/SPONODE/README.md

 This allows anyone to imessage you a link to a spotify song, and it will be automatically added to your queue!

+## The Catch
+Spotify's API (at least when I wrote this) didn't allow queue management so this adds to playlists and you should just have that playlist playing.

 ## What's Supported?
 MacOS and Android
 - Tested on Android 9